Contract Bonds - Performance, Payment & Bid Bonds

 What are Little Miller Acts and state requirements?

 Little Miller Acts are state laws requiring performance and payment bonds for state public works projects, modeled after the federal Miller Act.
-Requirements vary by state: California requires bonds for projects over $25,000, Texas over $100,000, and Florida over $200,000.
+Requirements vary by state: California requires payment bonds for public works over $25,000, Texas requires performance bonds for government contracts over $100,000 (payment bonds over $25,000), and Florida requires bonds for public projects over $100,000.
 Each state sets its own thresholds and bonding requirements for public construction.

 Related Contract Bonds